Floorp-Projects/Floorp/js/src/doc/feature_checklist.md

   fuzzers as well that the feature is ready for fuzzing.
 -  ☐ Send an Intent to Ship Email to `dev-platform`.
 This is also part of the [Exposure Guidelines](https://wiki.mozilla.org/ExposureGuidelines) process.
--  ☐ Ship the feature; default the preference to true.
+-  ☐ Ship the feature; default the preference to true and the command-line option to true.
--  ☐ Open a followup bug to later remove the preference.
+-  ☐ Open a followup bug to later remove the preference and the command line option.

 ## Supplemental Checklists